-Excellent starting point for overviews of topics and key resources on Latin American history.
+Excellent starting point for overviews of topics and key resources on Latin American history and politics.
 Topics range from cultural to diplomatic to urban history; from runaway slavery to digital innovations in Latin American studies..

 The Oxford Encyclopedia of Mesoamerican Cultures is the first comprehensive reference source to chronicle Pre-Hispanic, colonial, and modern Mesoamerica, defined as the lands stretching from Mexico to the southern tip of Central America.